ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 In this code:
 - The resource method definition has the accessor `get`, which is used to identify the resource methods as a field of the`query` type.
-- No other accessor is allowed.
-Then comes the name of the field.
+- Then comes the name of the field.
 The return type is the type of the field.
 - The above resource method first retrieves the array of `CovidEntry` records from the data source as an array, and then, returns an array of `CovidData` service type array as the result using the built-in `map` function.

 ##### Create the `filter` field